IkbalYesiltas/hotel-demand-analysis/README.md

   * Optimize reservation processes, e.g. implement a reservation RPA
   * Invest in marketing and offer deals for past customers
 * Optimizie experience for shorter staying times to maximize average returns

+## Bonus: Machine Learning model to predict whether a reservation will be cancelled or not
+### Correlations and Approach (see code for further description)
+Since being cancelled is kind of a category, a Classification Algorithms is likely a good fit!
+Multiple models would be an appropiate choice, I have decided on the Random Forest algorithm, since it combines the simplicity of decision trees with sample flexibility and thus more accuracy!
+### Preprocessing the dataset for the model
+Not all columns are included in the training set, as some are very insignficantly correlated to is_cancelled.
+To train the model with the data, its categorical values must first be encoded into numerical ones.
+For this step, I simply used the get_dummies function from the pandas library that executes the job.
+### Standard model training
+Training the model with the standard portions of 70% Training and 30% Test yieled an accuracy score of roughly `86.9%`.
+### KFolds and Cross Validation
+To improve the accuracy, I tried the KFolds partitioning and cross validation.
+The improvement was, however, marginally small, with the accuracy score being `87,2%`